 Other causes include defective products, dangerous drugs, nursing home abuse, truck accidents, and motorcycle accidents.
-Any type of Phoenix wrongful death case can be time-consuming and stressful without reliable legal representation.
-The victim’s family should act quickly and contact a reliable, experienced Phoenix wrongful death attorney to pursue a wrongful death claim.
+Any type of Phoenix wrongful death lawsuit can be time-consuming and stressful without reliable legal representation.
+The victim’s surviving spouse or family should act quickly and contact a reliable, experienced Phoenix wrongful death attorney to pursue a death claim.

 The third leading cause of death in the U.S. in 2015 was unintentional injuries, which are made up of car crashes, falls, accidental poisonings and other events.
 According to the CDC there were 146,571 of accidental deaths in 2015 – a 28,762 increase from 2005, only ten years prior (see chart below).

 Vehicle accidents can lead to different types of wrongful death claims.
 For example, a vehicle defect that leads to a fatal accident could lead to a product liability claim for wrongful death against the manufacturer.
-Distracted driving, driving under the influence of alcohol, or aggressive driving can lead to wrongful death claims for individual negligence.
+Distracted driving, driving under the influence of alcohol, or aggressive driving can lead to wrongful death lawsuits for individual negligence.
 People who cause fatal accidents from criminal activity behind the wheel such as DUI stand to face criminal action from the state as well as civil claims from the surviving family.

-In a wrongful death claim from a vehicle accident, the plaintiff must prove the defendant caused the accident that led to the death in question.
+In a wrongful death suit from a vehicle accident, the plaintiff must prove the defendant caused the accident that led to the death in question.
 If the state is prosecuting the defendant in a criminal case, the evidence in that case can also apply to the civil claim from the victim’s family.
 Evidence such as eyewitness statements, traffic camera recordings, cell phone records, and more can all contribute toward the plaintiff’s success.
-However, the most critical factor for succeeding in a wrongful death claim is proving the defendant’s negligence.
+However, the most critical factor for succeeding in a accidental death claim is proving the defendant’s negligence.
 By hiring a Phoenix wrongful death attorney, your chances of successfully proving negligence greatly increase.